Who We Are

 Olivia grew up in southern Nevada and moved to Memphis for graduate school in January 2014.
 Her passion for the preservation of historic integrity in Cooper-Young sparked her involvement in the CYCA.
 She has been a Development (Landmarks) Committee member since 2017 and the Chair of the committee since 2020.
 She has previously served as the CYCA Secretary & Vice President.
 Her partner, Patrick, is a Block Captain, and they love living in their 1910 southern bungalow with their cat Bling Bling.
 Her favorite things about CY include porch life, the historic streetscapes, riding her bike in the neighborhood, and volunteering for the CYCA.
 She enjoys epic road trips, crosswords, audiobooks, plant-based cooking, and photography.
 Professionally, she works in marketing and holds degrees from Smith College, Memphis College of Art, and the University of Memphis.
 She is looking forward to continuing to serve the CYCA.

-Rachel Trevor
+Rachel Shriver

-Rachel Trevor
+Rachel Shriver

 Vice President